 Rlain then agrees with Dalinar that the right thing to do - the "most important thing to do" is help the Alethi army annihilate his people.

 The idea of forms, mentioned here, is another way that the Parshendi are uncomfortably portrayed.
 They can only be 'one' thing at a time, and whatever that is serves as their form - mind and body: warrior, mate or, as we learn, slave.
-It is, again, an uncomfortable and badly-dated notion - the idea that members of a race of people can only be certain things, and are limited to those roles.
-But, of course, in this case, this is how the world actually works, and not just a very, very awkward parallel.
+It is, again, an uncomfortable and badly-dated notion: the idea that members of a race of people can only be certain things, and are limited to those roles.
+But, of course, in this case, this racialised 'science' is how the world actually works, and not just a very, very awkward parallel.

 There's also the slavery.
 The omnipresence of Parshmen (Parshendi slaves) makes our protagonists twitchy, but not because of any problems inherent to the idea of slavery.
-Our heroes' concern is self-interested: they're nervous that the slaves will revolt and crash the Aleti economy.
+Our heroes' concern is self-interested: they're nervous that the slaves will revolt and crash the Alethi economy.
 This is in stark contrast to Kaladin's story arc.
 He's forced into indentured servitude at the start of The Way of Kings, which is portrayed as a massive injustice.

 At one point, Shallan, ship-wrecked, is rescued by a slave convoy.
 She's nervous, but, again, only on her own behalf.
 They've been transporting Parshendi, but Shallan's concern about them is solely on the theological level: "Parshmen.
 Voidbringers.
 Her skin crawled."
-(149) Again, these are slaves - but her issue is that they're also demons.
+(149) Again, these are slaves - but her discomfort is that they're also demons.

 Later, she does feel some humanitarian twinges - in fact, Shallan talks to them: